Tuttle, Oklahoma: Economy

 Tuttle is a largely agricultural community with a focus on wheat, cotton, corn, alfalfa hay, Bermuda grass hay, and cattle.
 Nearby Braum's Dairy, the largest farm in the area, is located just outside the city's limits and has a market presence spanning several states.
 The city serves as a minor bedroom community of Oklahoma City.

 Education

+The vast majority of Tuttle is in the Tuttle Public Schools school district.
+The easternmost part of the municipality is in the Newcastle Public Schools school district.

-The Tuttle Public School system is divided into five buildings: Early Childhood Development (grades Pre-K and K) Tuttle Elementary (grades 1–3), Tuttle Intermediate School (grades 4–5), Tuttle Middle School (grades 6–8), and Tuttle High School (grades 9–12).
+The Tuttle Public Schools school district is divided into five buildings: Early Childhood Development (grades Pre-K and K) Tuttle Elementary (grades 1–3), Tuttle Intermediate School (grades 4–5), Tuttle Middle School (grades 6–8), and Tuttle High School (grades 9–12).
 Their colors are cardinal red and white, and their mascot is the Tiger.

 Tuttle gained media attention on May 6, 2015 following a tornado that touched down near "Tiger Safari", a local safari park.
 Nicknamed "Tigernado", it quickly became a popular hashtag on the social media platform Twitter after reports were made that tigers had escaped the facility.
 The reports were later falsified by the owner after confirming the tiger enclosures were still secure.